1939 Auckland Rugby League season: Mount Albert v Sydney XIII

+Manukau v Sydney XIII

 Harold Milliken, Dave Solomon and Bruce Donaldson switch codes

 It was reported on March 21 that Harold Milliken, an All Black in 1937-38 was moving from Christchurch to Auckland and would play for the Papakura club.
 At the same time the Auckland rugby representative five eighth, Bruce Donaldson also switched codes and joined the Mount Albert side.
 He ultimately topped the point scoring for the season with 117 points.
 On May 20 Dave Solomon who had played for the All Blacks in 1935-36 switched to rugby league and joined Richmond.
 He debuted for them in their May 20 match with Papakura.

 Return of Bob Banham, George Nepia, and Hawea Mataira

 Bob Banham the Australian who had been recruited by Auckland Rugby League in 1938 as a player-coach was returning to Auckland for the 1939 season.
 The previous year he had played and coached at North Shore Albions (5 games), and City Rovers (12 games), with 2 other appearances for Newton Rangers as a guest.
 Mount Albert United had secured his services as a player coach.
 Hawea Mataira, who had played for City Rovers in 1937 before returning to the East Coast for 1938 was once again back in Auckland and playing for his former side.
 George Nepia had also returned to Auckland to play for Manukau Rovers.
 He had played for them briefly in 1938 before leaving for Gisborne after he pulled out of the New Zealand team to tour Australia for personal reasons.
-He was joining Manukau as a player -coach.
+He was joining Manukau as a player-coach.